 Do the Digit Insurance

-Income Tax Slab for Senior Citizens & Super Senior Citizens: Deductions & Exemptions Explained
+Income Tax Slab for Senior Citizens & Super Senior Citizens for FY 2025-26: Deductions & Exemptions Explained

-As per Indian Census 2011, the total number of Indians aged 60 years and above is 10.38 crore in the country, which is projected to be 17.32 crore for 2026.
-Going by this data, the next pressing question that arises is the consequent economic, social and more importantly, healthcare challenges.
+As per the Indian Census 2011, the total number of Indians aged 60 years and above is 10.38 crore in the country, which is projected to be 17.32 crore by 2026.
+Going by this data, the next pressing question that arises is the consequent economic, social, and, more importantly, healthcare challenges.

-Taking such liabilities under consideration, the exemption limit on taxation for senior citizens and super senior citizens have been revised since the assessment year 2015-2016.
-Further, the income tax benefits for senior and super-senior citizens are also significantly higher than that for individuals below 60 years of age.
+Taking such liabilities under consideration, the senior citizen standard deduction and exemption limits on taxation were revised.
+Further, the income tax benefits for senior and super-senior citizens are also significantly higher than those for individuals below 60 years of age.

 But who are considered senior and super senior citizens in India?
 Let us take a look.